 - The Foundation’s Executive Committee held its first meeting mid-September.

 - The Foundation’s Finance Committee held its first meeting in mid-September.
 The committee discussed the Foundation’s financial situation, reviewed its investments, and discussed policy updates to ensure the fiscal health of the organization and adherence to best practices.
-Two alumni joined the committee this year, Steven Crowe ’04 and Anna McGuire ’04.
+Three alumni joined the committee this year, Steven Crowe ’04, Anna McGuire ’04, and Adam Powers (’10).